pachyderm/pachyderm/doc/docs/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 ### Switching from Staging to Master Simultaneously

-If you use the [deferred processing](../../how-tos/deferred_processing/) model when you want to commit your changes often but do not want your pipeline to be triggered as often as you commit.
+If you use the [deferred processing](../../how-tos/deferred_processing/) model, you want to commit your changes often but do not want your pipeline to be triggered as often as you commit.
 When you want to postpone pipeline execution, you can create a staging and master branch in the same repository.
-You commit your changes to the staging branch and when needed, switch the HEAD of you master branch to a commit in the staging branch.
+You commit your changes to the staging branch and when needed, switch the `HEAD` of you master branch to a commit in the staging branch.
 To do this simultaneously, you can use transactions.

 For example, you have two repositories `data` and `parameters`, both